woodcock3/citychurch/_drafts/seat_booking.md

 permalink: /seat-booking/
 ---

-# Book a seat at church
+# Book a seat at church.

 ## This form will email church on submission
 <div class="row">